QueensWay gets the go with $35M

 The project, which has been advocated for since 2011, was in competition with the proposed QueensRail, later QueensLink, a transit corridor that would reactivate the old Rockaway Beach Branch.

-“Phase one will convert abandoned railroad tracks which have been used as a dumping ground or worse into a five-acre linear park and provides a safe way for residents to walk, to jog, to enjoy the open space,” said Adams at a press conference on 73rd Avenue off Metropolitan Avenue in Forest Hills, near a stretch of the rail right-of-way that also borders the Metropolitan Expeditionary Learning School.
+“Phase one will convert abandoned railroad tracks which have been used as a dumping ground or worse into a five-acre linear park and provides a safe way for residents to walk, to jog, to enjoy the open space,” said Adams at a press conference on 73rd Avenue in Forest Hills last Friday, near a stretch of the rail right-of-way that borders the Metropolitan Expeditionary Learning School.

 The tracks, which ran from Rego Park to the Rockaways, have been out of service for over 50 years.

-The move comes just a month after numerous officials signed onto a letter calling for the mayor and governor to fund an environmental impact study of the rail proposal, which also would include some park space.
+The move comes a month after numerous officials signed on to a letter calling for the mayor and governor to fund an environmental impact study of the rail proposal, which also would include some park space.

 “There hasn’t really been a political will to get anything done because of the competing interests,” said Queens Borough President Donovan Richards.